magician03/P2P-Chat/README.md

 :point_right: This runs on NodeJS, so make sure you have it and NPM too

-Run this commands to install the packages if they aren't working well
+Run these commands to install the packages if they aren't working well
 ```
 npm install lookup-multicast-dns
 npm install fully-connected-topology